Negative Interest Rates in the United States, Economic Stimulus, and More

 DEAN: Bud, thanks for taking some time.
 Ladies.
 Gentlemen, thank you for taking the time to join us for our Monthly Economic Update.
 I’m Dean Barber, along with Bud Kasper.
 Look for another update in about a month.

 If you have questions about your portfolio, risk tolerance, or retirement we’re here for you.
-Give us a call at 913-393-1000 or fill out the form below and we will be in contact to address your personal situation.
+Give us a call at 913-393-1000 or schedule a complimentary consultation below and we will be in contact to address your personal situation.

 Founder & CEO